When new to baking, it can seem intimidating and scary especially when going to a bakery and seeing all their perfect baked goods.

-Sometimes recipes can be really complicated in their techniques but it really doesn’t have to be that difficult.
+Sometimes recipes can be complicated in their techniques, but it doesn’t have to be that difficult.

 For baking cookies the first one to master is the sugar cookie; the ultimate crowd favorite that can be decorated and flavored any which way.

 It is perfect for any holiday or special occasion, and it will taste even better because you made it!